David-its-me/BehaviorTreeWebbasedGUI/README.md

 The ```-p``` option opens a port between the operating system and the container, to be able to access the container on port 80.

 Now you can open http://127.0.0.1/ or http://localhost/ and see if everything is working!

+## Modify the Buttons
+You may want to modify the buttons or add/remvove some of them.
+All the code for the webapplication is inside the [static](static/) folder, because ii is the static content of the webserver.
+Inside the